 I offer a complete music education.

-• Students acquire the skills needed to perform.
+• Students acquired skills needed for performance.

 • I am personally available to students seven days per week for additional help, lessons, or any extra questions.

 • I offer valuable theory lessons.
 If more than one in the family, one can do theory while the other has piano.
 Very effective